Frequently Asked Questions

 # configuration for build monitor mail.transport.protocol=smtp mail.smtp.host=<host> mail.from=Will Glozer <will.glozer@jda.com> build.log=build.log build.failed.notify=true build.failed.email.to=will.glozer@jda.com build.failed.email.subject=Nightly build failed! build.succeeded.notify=true build.succeeded.email.to=will.glozer@jda.com build.succeeded.email.subject=Nightly build succeeded!

-should be placed right next
+monitor.properties should be placed right next

-to your compiled BuildMonitor.class
+to your compiled BuildMonitor.class.
+To use it,

 invoke Ant like: